mogenius/docs/mogenius/docs/mogenius-platform/stages-and-services.md

 This is your overview of stages and the associated services.

 On this page you can:
-- Add, manage & delete stage
+- Add, manage & delete stages
 - Add Services

 [Bild header]